Festival of Colors

 The 2016 festival was its 7th presentation and was just as fabulous as its preceding ones with its music, dance, drama, a delicious free vegetarian feast, and the simply joyous celebration of thousands of people gathered together for the festivities.
 I've attended for several years now.
 My favorite part of the festival is the Colour Throw Event called Holi.
 With roots in ancient East India, the Color Festival is a joyful reminder to cast away bad feelings and throw worries to the wind.
 In India, the Festival of Colors (Holi) announces the arrival of spring and the passing of winter.

 At the end of the festival I always marvel at what needs to be cleaned up.
-I guess it's because I work at a company that offers commercial floor cleaning services, as well as pre/post special event cleaning.
+I guess it's because I work at a company that offers commercial floor cleaning services, and I know that many of the workers are employed to perform night cleaning jobs, as well as pre/post special event cleaning.
 And I recognize the labor and organization that is required for such as an event as this.
 Quite frankly, I am glad I am on the celebration side of the festival and not part of the clean up crew.

 India’s vibrant colours, music and food are halfway around the world…but on July 23 and 24th, you can experience India right here at Marina Park from 3 until 8!